 3. Identify the country of origin

-Where do you want to import from?
-Is it China?
-Or is it the USA?
-Canada is actually among the world’s top economies.
+From where will you import?
+China or the USA?
+Canada is actually among the top economies in the world.
 It has good economic relations with several countries.
 Some of the top Countries that Canada imports from include:

 4. Will you need a customs broker?

-When importing goods in Canada, you have two options.
-You can either do the shipping process by yourself (personal importer) or get a customs broker (commercial importer).
+You have two options when importing goods in Canada.
+You can either do the shipping process by yourself, personal importer, or get a customs broker, commercial importer.
 Some of the roles and benefits of getting a customs broker include:

 5. Determine if the goods are restricted in Canada or not

-The Canada Border Service Agency is in charge of this.
-You should ensure to confirm with CBSA whether your goods are allowed into the country, restricted, or prohibited.
-If they are restricted, you can apply for a permit so that you are allowed to ship the goods.
-If the goods are prohibited then you cannot ship them into Canada.
+The CBSA is in charge of this.
+You must ensure that you check with the CBSA if your goods are admissible into the country, restricted, or prohibited.
+If the goods are restricted, you can apply for a permit so that you may be allowed to ship the goods.
+If the goods are prohibited, then you cannot ship them into Canada.

 Generally, the roles of CBSA are:

-Once you have ensured that you can import the goods into Canada, here are some of the things you should do:
+Once you have made the determination that you can import the goods into Canada, here are some of the things you should do:

 1. Get a business number

-As discussed earlier, the process of exporting goods requires one to obtain a business number.
-With the business number, you can create an import/export account.
+As mentioned above, the exportation of goods is one of the places where you are obligated to acquire a business number.
+Using the a business number, you will be able to open an import/export account.

 2. What goods do you want to export?